Autumn Semester during COVID-19 — What you need to know

 Offering our academic courses online allows us to schedule piano practice in selected classrooms, with airing out between uses and frequent cleaning.
 Students who need pianos will be given a schedule of practice times in a specific room and will be asked to clean the keyboard before and after use.

-Class Piano will be offered online.
+Keyboards for Class Piano.
+Class piano will be offered online.
 Students who are enrolled will be provided with a specific keyboard for the duration of the semester.
 Further instructions will be provided at the start of the semester.
 If you have questions, contact Associate Professor Ken Williams.

 If you wish to purchase an electronic keyboard here are some suggestions: